alakeldev/techplaza-app-frontend/README.md

 * [Responsive Design Checker](https://responsivedesignchecker.com/) - An online testing tool used for responsive site testing
 * [Am I Responsive](https://ui.dev/amiresponsive) - An online testing tool used for responsive site testing
 * [Colour Contrast Checker](https://colourcontrast.cc/) - An online tool used to test background and text colour contrast
-* [Font Awesome](https://fontawesome.com/) - A font and icon toolkit used for the Gear Addict icons
+* [Font Awesome](https://fontawesome.com/) - A font and icon toolkit used for the Techplaza platform icons
 * [NPM JS](https://www.npmjs.com/) - The npm registry website used for information on npm libraries
 * [Favicon.io](https://favicon.io/) - was used for making the site favicon.
 * [figma-wireframe-online](https://www.figma.com/templates/wireframe-kits/): was used to create wireframes.